otavioaquino/styleguide/README.md

   - Use JSHint to detect errors and potential problems.
 Every project should have a Grunt task for linting all JavaScript files: `grunt jshint`.
 The options for JSHint are stored in a `.jshintrc` file.

-  - All options must be alphabetized and grouped:
+  - All options must be alphabetized and grouped (just an example):

     ```json
     {